canonical/cilium-rocks/docs/fips.md

 authentication.
 FIPS compliance depends on the cryptographic libraries, Go runtime, and build environment used for these components.

-Wireguard is not fips compliant due to its usage of non-certified cryptography algorithms such as `ChaCha20Poly1305`.
-Usage of this feature would result in a non-fips compliant setup of Cilium.
+Wireguard is not FIPS-compliant due to its usage of non-certified cryptography algorithms such as `ChaCha20Poly1305`.
+Usage of this feature would result in a non-FIPS-compliant setup of Cilium.

 For Canonical Kubernetes, this mode is not enabled by default and there is no provided/supported UX for turning this on.
-Based on this our current setup of Cilium remains fips compliant.
+Based on this our current setup of Cilium remains FIPS-compliant.

 ### Cilium Agent Component